Windermere - Coniston - Langdale drive

 The picturesque lakeside area overlooking Bowness Bay is slightly separate to the town centre but often just as busy.
 There are a number of jetties where you can catch one of the many Windermere Lake Cruises.
 Beyond the jetties is Glebe Road which forms a popular loop along the lake shore.
 Within this loop is a large open recreational area known as The Glebe.
 The grassy area provides lovely views up the lake and there are various activities available such as mini golf and tennis.
 Beyond The Glebe is Cockshott Point which also has some good open grassy areas with shingle beaches and a footpath along the attractive lakeshore.
 There are a number of shops, kiosks, cafes and pubs around the lakeside area.
 Rayrigg Road car park is pay and display with toilet facilities.

-Leave the car park and turn right on the A592 towards the centre of Bowness town.
-Shortly come to a mini-roundabout and turn right towards the lake, still the A592.
-Drop down the hill to enter the often busy lakeside area.
+Leave the car park at the exit and turn right on the minor road, then soon right again on the A592 towards Bowness centre.
+Shortly, approach a mini-roundabout and turn right towards the lake, still the A592.
+Drop down the hill to enter the lakeside area.
 After a short distance the main road turns away from the lake but you can take the right turn here and follow the Glebe Road loop which gives some good views of the lake as you pass various shops and cafes.
-The road soon brings you back to the A592 where you turn right towards Newby Bridge.
-Very shortly take the first right turn on the B5285 towards the ferry which leads past a car park and some public toilets on the right before reaching Ferry Nab where the Windermere ferry departs.
+Additional parking is available here.
+The road soon brings you back to the A592 where you turn right.
+Shortly, take the first right turn on the B5285 towards the ferry which leads past a car park and some public toilets on the right before reaching Ferry Nab where the Windermere ferry departs.

 Windermere Ferry, Ferry Nab